link1905/system-design-101/content/docs/data-persistence/event-streaming-platform.md

 }
 ```

-This approach ensures data durability but possibly encountering data duplication,
-the performance is also lower than **At-most-once Delivery**.
+This method offers stronger durability guarantees but may result in duplicate data and reduced performance compared to **at-most-once** delivery.
-Consider this model if data duplication is acceptable or **resolvable**, e.g., user activity tracking,...
+It's a good fit when **data duplication is acceptable or resolvable**, such as in user activity tracking.

 ### Exactly-once Delivery

-Events are delivered exactly once, this is the most expected and hardest setup.
-Unfortunately, this model is not supported natively by {{< term esp >}} solutions,
-we need to equip the system with more techniques to achieve it.
+This is the most reliable but also the most complex delivery model, ensuring each event is delivered **exactly once**.
+Native {{< term esp >}} solutions don't fully support this out of the box, so additional techniques are required.

 #### Exactly-once Producer

-**Producer** works similarly to **At-least-once Delivery** with **ACK=ALL** for reliable durability.

-To prevent duplication, it will assign idempotency keys to producers:
+The producer works similarly to the **at-least-once** model, using **ACK=ALL**.
+To prevent duplication, it uses **idempotency keys**:

-- A producer is assigned a **PID** (producer id) and a **seq** (sequential number).
+* Each producer is assigned a **PID** (producer ID) and a **seq** (sequence number), which it increments locally after receiving an acknowledgment.
-The producer increases the number **locally** after receiving an producing acknowledgement.
-- Partitions maintain pairs of **(PID, seq)** to ignore duplicates.

-For example, a producer produces an event but
-fails to receive the respective acknowledgement due to a network error.
-It then retries to produce the event again,
-but the event is ignored as its **seq** is outdated.
+* The broker tracks the `(PID, seq)` pair to detect and ignore duplicates.

+Example:

 ```d2
 shape: sequence_diagram